GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Job_Categories_byOccupation_2018.md

 ### Description of Data Processing:
 All variables were included from S2401.

 Percentage of population employed in Essential Jobs was calculated as :
-	*Sum of the workers employed in (
+	*Sum of the workers employed in <br> (
                  Community and social service occupations, <br>
                  Healthcare practitioners and technical occupations,<br>
                  Healthcare support occupations,<br>